ALM Flight 980: Aircraft

+Crew

+The flight carried 57 passengers and 6 crew.
+The flight crew consisted of 37-year-old Captain Balsey DeWitt, with 12,000 flight hours; 1,700 on the DC-9.
+His co-pilot was 25-year-old First Officer Harry Evans II.
+He had logged 3,500 flight hours, and of those, 600 hours were logged on the DC-9.
+The last cockpit crew member was 35-year-old Navigator Hugh Hart with 17 of his 7,000 flight hours being on the DC-9.

 Flight and ditching

-Flight 980 made a normal departure from Kennedy Airport, and had an uneventful flight to the Caribbean.
+Flight 980 made a normal departure from Kennedy Airport, and had an uneventful flight to the Caribbean, although the flight did need to descend to a lower altitude south of Bermuda to avoid thunderstorms, increasing the fuel consumption rate.
 After the flight was given descent clearance to 10000 ft, regional air traffic control (ATC) advised that weather in St. Maarten was below landing minima, a set of criteria that determine whether landing is possible.
 The captain elected to divert to San Juan, but shortly thereafter, the tower at St. Maarten advised them that the weather had improved sufficiently for landing.

+Multiple missed approaches

 The flight made an initial approach to St. Maarten, but failed to see the runway in time to line up for landing, and announced a missed approach.
 Flight 980 then made a second landing attempt, but it, too, was unsuccessful because of alignment with the runway.
 After breaking off that approach, the crew made a third attempt, but the aircraft was too high to land safely.

 After assessing the weather and fuel situation, the crew elected to divert to St. Croix, and received a vector and clearance.
 At this point, the crew noticed a possible discrepancy between the fuel gauges and what had been computed as the amount of fuel remaining.
-The captain advised ATC of his intention to ditch the aircraft, and began a low approach over the water.
-Flight 980 ditched in the Caribbean Sea at 3:49 PM local time, 30 miles east of St. Croix.

-Although the pilots flashed the seat belt signs just prior to ditching, confusion remained in the cabin as to when or whether the plane was to touch down.
-The public address system was not working on the plane, so the cabin were not given any warning of the impending ditching.
-Consequently, an unknown number of passengers and crew were either standing up, or had their seat belts unfastened, when the aircraft struck the water.